Natural Assets within Exeter

 If a tree is situated within a conservation area or under an existing TPO, the council will need to be contacted before any development work that could impact these trees is carried out.
 Refusal to go through this process prior to disrupting trees within these criteria is a criminal offence.
 However, while it may be concerning that a development could inadvertently breach relevant policies, booking a tree survey with a qualified arboriculturist will enable you to avoid any potential problems.

 Tree Reports for Development

-Starting with a thorough assessment of the entire site, the tree survey itself will primarily consist of the arborist analysing each tree.
+Starting with a thorough assessment of the entire site, the tree survey itself will primarily consist of the arboriculturist analysing each tree.
 Based on the value and condition, they will then label each tree with a grading that indicates the appropriate next steps.
 For instance, they may decide to retain the tree if it is valuable and in good condition.
-However, if neither of these factors are true, it may be more suitable to move the specific tree elsewhere or destroy it.
+However, if neither of these factors is true, it may be more suitable to move the specific tree elsewhere or destroy it.